Why Should I Use Reporting in Project Management Software?

 Project management reporting enables you to stay on top of your projects and manage others' expectations, including your stakeholders and team members.
 Reports allow you to consistently monitor and communicate your project scope, time, budget, and progress at any time to anyone who needs to know.

 Without project reporting functionality built into your software, how will you create your reports?

-Using separate software require you to either integrate your systems or duplicate your data.
-Even with integration, running the reports out of a separate system means your team has to learn and adopt yet more software.
+Using separate software requires you to either integrate your systems or duplicate your data.
+Even with integration, running the reports out of a separate system means your team must learn and adopt yet more software.

 Exporting the data and manually formatting your reports carries the risk of manual error.
 In addition, having to re-create reports can be incredibly time-consuming.

 Imagine spending two hours formatting a report only for your customer to request additional data or for tables to be moved around.
-It can easily cost an entire day of time that should have been spent moving the project forward.
+It can easily cost an entire day of time that should have been spent advancing the project.

 Other issues with manually created reports are:

-So when you or executives are trying to make important decisions, you’re not forced to rely on information that’s hours or even weeks old.
+When you or executives try to make crucial decisions, you’re not forced to rely on information that’s hours or even weeks old.
 Instead, you can instantly see the current status of your project.

 Real-time reports, viewed directly in your project software, can help you catch problems as soon as they happen, pinpoint missed deadlines, identify overworked team members, and flag unassigned work.

 Plus, the use of live, interactive reports helps boost communication across teams.
 Team members can easily see not only what they’re working on but what others are doing and how their work impacts the project as a whole.
 This leads to less waiting and questioning and more doing.